msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 ### 3. Soft deletion across system boundaries

 When an upstream system soft-deletes a record by setting a "deleted" flag and continues propagating it, the record carries its deletion state in a field that downstream consumers must be aware of.
-Consumers may ignore that flag, especially if it was added after the integration was built.
+Consumers may not act on that flag, especially if it was added after the integration was built.
 The result is that soft-deleted records can still be treated as active downstream.

 ### 4. Event replay and cached data